iPTF16geu through the lens of thermonuclear explosion models: Discussion

 As discussed by \cite{Johansson2020}, iPTF16geu exhibits spectral properties comparable to other normal SNe~Ia.
 Based on the magnification and dust corrections presented by \cite{Dhawan2019} however, iPTF16geu is slightly over-luminous at blue wavelengths.
 A viable explosion model should be able to reproduce these properties.

-In Section \ref{sec:photometry}, we present light curve and colour comparisons of iPTF16geu and our models, finding that the DDC6 and PDDEL1 models provide matches to the light curves and colours that fall within the uncertainties.
+In Section \ref{sec:photometry}, we present light curve and colour comparisons of iPTF16geu and our models, finding that the DDC6 and PDDEL1 models exhibit the strongest matches to the light curves and colours of iPTF16geu.
 A slight offset remains at early times in the $gr$-bands, but, as suggested by \cite{Dessart14}, adjustments to the setup for the pulsational phase could bring the observations and the PDDEL1 model into closer agreement.
 Introducing a $\approx$1 day time shift in the models (see e.g. \citealt{Mazzali14}) improves agreement with the $g$-band rise time without impacting the $iz$ light curves, but the mismatch in the $g$-band magnitudes and $r$-band rise times remains after applying this shift.
 Moreover, this shift would make the discrepancies in the $g-r$ colour more prominent, as the SN would appear redder.